 - Strong networking and communication skills

-- Competencies within one or more of the following areas: non-profit financial management including budgeting; grant reporting; risk management; overseeing the audit process; organizational financial planning
+- Competencies within one or more of the following areas: risk management and governance; strategic planning; government reporting

 For more information on this exceptional opportunity, or to submit your application in confidence, please contact [email protected]